Initiated by: Philippe Mikobi (National Museum Lubumbashi, DRC) and Maarten Vanden Eynde (Enough Room for Space, Brussels, BE)

 Institute for Colonial Culture (ICC) - Research on Congolese Heritage

-ICC is looking for artefacts, documents and photographs representing the life and work in Congo of former European colonists.
-Ranging from clothes, personal and religious items to tools, work equipment, photographs, letters and administration, ICC welcomes any suggestions for material that represents this historic period.
+ICC is looking for artifacts, documents and photographs representing the life and work in Congo of former European colonists, or their children and grand children.
+Ranging from clothes, personal and religious items to tools, work equipment, photographs, letters and administration, ICC welcomes any suggestions for materials, books and documentation that represents this historic period.

 Please contact firstname.lastname@example.org for inquiries or donations to the collection.